RajeshG324/RajeshG324/README.md

 ## 👨‍💻 About Me

-I’m a **Java Backend Developer with 3.5+ years of experience** building scalable REST APIs and SaaS-based POS systems.
+I’m a **Java Backend Developer with 4+ years of experience 3years exp as a java developer and including 1 year working as a android full stack developer** building scalable REST APIs and SaaS-based POS systems.

 🔹 Currently working on a **US-based Restaurant Billing & POS SaaS platform**
 🔹 Strong in **Spring Boot, Microservices, Spring Security & REST APIs**